The pitfalls of next-token prediction: Failure due to Teacher-Forcing

 Crucially, the above cheating mechanism for fitting the easy tokens does not require any lookahead.
 It is simple, and implementable by an induction head-like module \citep{olsson22icl}.
-Owing to this simplicity, we hypothesize that these tokens will be quickly fit and ignored during training.
-This destroys useful signal for the model to efficiently learn the underlying ``right-to-left'' solution: the solution that requires looking at all tokens in $\response$, and then learning that they are simply the unique path from $\goal$ spelled in reverse.
+Then, given the well-known simplicity bias of neural networks \citep{shah20simplicity}, we hypothesize that the later tokens will be quickly fit and ignored during training.
+This destroys any gradient signal (a.k.a gradient starvation \citep{pezeshki21starvation}) to efficiently learn the ``right-to-left'' solution --- the solution that requires looking at all the tokens in $\response$, and learning that they are simply the unique path from $\goal$ spelled in reverse.

 We emphasize two key aspects of this cheating behavior.
-First, these shortcuts are unlike previously-identified shortcuts (see \S\ref{sec:related}) that map from the original input prefixes $\prefix$ to the ground truth $\response$.
-The behavior we identify is unique to the mapping from the teacher-forced prefix $\prefix, \response_{<i}$ to $\responsetoken_i$.
-We name this behavior as {\em Clever Hans cheating}.
+First, these shortcuts are unlike well-known shortcuts (see Remark~\ref{rem:shortcuts}) that map from the original input prefixes $\prefix$ to the ground truth $\response$.
+What we identify is unique to the mapping from the teacher-forced prefix $(\prefix, \response_{<i})$ to $\responsetoken_i$.
+Hence, we name this {\em Clever Hans cheating}.
 Another notable point is that this does not come from a dearth of samples: even if we had infinite training data at our disposal, the model can still fit the easy tokens of all that data by Clever Hans cheating.